 If you want a product that is going to keep your fake fingernails secure, 5 Second brush on nail glue is a great choice for you.
 It dries quickly, so you do not have to worry about waiting too long for it to dry.
 If you are in a hurry, you do not have to worry about messing up your nails when you get to work or run errands.
 The company offers their glue in both clear and subtle pink shade, so you can choose whichever one suits you and your nails best.

 The 5 Second nail glue comes in a 0.2-ounce bottle.
 This product will definitely keep your nails intact between visits to the nail salon.

 Big Bondini is one of the best nail glue brands on the market, and all you have to do is try it to find out for yourself.
 You can use it both for acrylic nails or nail repair depending on your needs.
 You can find two different kinds of this brush on nail glue, which are regular and hypoallergenic.
 The hypoallergenic version is great for those with sensitive skin.
 Nail glue can be hard on the nail and nail bed anyway, and those with sensitive skin may experience worse reactions.

 You can find this product in both 0.14 and 0.5-ounce bottles.
 If you have never tried it before, you are better off purchasing the smaller product to ensure it meets your needs.
-Like the other nail glues on our list, this product has great reviews online and a rating of 4.0 stars out of 5.0 stars.
-Some customers have had issues with the bottle gluing itself shut between uses, so be sure to use it carefully.

 How to Use Nail Glue